To receive financial aid from the aid programs you must:

 Financial Aid Time Frame

 The Financial Aid Office also monitors time frame for all students on financial aid.
 Financial aid regulations state that a school must set a maximum time frame in which a student is expected to finish a program of study.

 For an undergraduate program, the maximum time frame may not exceed 150% of the published length of the program.
-The average length of an Associate of Arts Degree, Associate of Science Degree, and an Associate of Applied Science Degree was used to determine the maximum time frame of 106 hours for financial aid at ENMUR.
+The studen'ts listed Program of Study is used to determine the maximum time frame of hours for financial aid at ENMU-Roswell.